WebAssembly/component-model/design/mvp/Linking.md

 further composed with other components.
 For a low-level sketch of how shared-nothing linking works at the WAT level, see [this example](examples/LinkTimeVirtualization.md).

+With both `wasm-tools link` and `wac`, the developer will have the option to either store child modules or components **inline** or to **import** them from an external registry.
+This registry toolchain integration is still in progress, but by reusing common support libries such as [`wasm-pkg-tools`], higher-level tooling can uniformly interact with multiple kinds of storage backends such as local directories, [OCI Wasm Artifacts] stored in standard [OCI Registries] and [warg registries].
+Of note, even when modules or components are stored inline by earlier stages of the build pipeline, when creating an OCI Wasm Artifact, a toolchain can enable deduplication by content-hash of common modules or components by placing them in separate OCI [`layers`] which are imported via [`hashname`] by the root component stored in the first layer of the OCI Wasm Artifact.

 ## Fully-runtime dynamic linking